iricigor/vscode-azure-key-vault-explorer/README.md

 Azure Key Vault Explorer for VS Code.

-## TODO
+## TODO list

-* Check for mentioning of "machine" or "virtual machine"
-* Add Class for KeyVaultNode
 * Implement Export command
+* Recheck all imports
-* change KV icon to be transparent
+* Change KV icon to be transparent
-* Change Export to Export Secrets
 * Later implement Export Keys, etc.
+* Implement logout from azure (there is command for that)
 * Check other things...
-*

 ## Helpful pages (for me)
 * https://github.com/formulahendry/vscode-azure-storage-explorer